Dolphins–Jets rivalry: 1990s

 By 1998 the Jets were a serious division contender.
 Both teams were 9–4 on December 13, 1998, when they met on Sunday Night Football with the division lead, and possibly the division title, on the line.
 The Jets led 14-10 when Jets defender Chad Cascadden picked up a Marino fumble and returned it for a touchdown with just under two minutes to play to put the Jets ahead, 21–10.
-The Dolphins were able to score a quick touchdown to come close, but it was not enough, and the Jets won, 21–16, and they went on to win their first post-merger division title the following Saturday at Buffalo.
+The Dolphins were able to score a quick touchdown to come close, but it was not enough, and the Jets won, 21–16, they went on to win their first post-merger division title the following Saturday at Buffalo.
 The Dolphins made the playoffs as the fourth seed and hosted the Bills in the Wildcard round; they defeated the Bills 24–17 before falling at Denver 38–3.
 The Jets defeated the AFC Central champion Jaguars, 34–24, but fell to Denver in the AFC Championship Game.

-The teams' 1999 season marked Marino's last against the Jets.
+The team's 1999 season marked Marino's last against the Jets.
 On December 12 at Giants Stadium the 8–4 Dolphins fell to the 4–8 Jets, 28–20; Marino was intercepted twice and benched for Damon Huard.
 Two weeks later on December 27 the Dolphins, now 9–5, hosted the 6–8 Jets.
 The Dolphins were trying to clinch a playoff spot, while the Jets, who started their season 1–6, had won five out of their last seven.
 The Jets did not make it easy for the Dolphins.
 Lucas completed 11 of 23 passes for 190 yards and three touchdowns.
 Marino put on one of his last great performances, completing 29 of 52 passes for 322 yards and three touchdown passes, but also three interceptions.
 It was the last of Marino's NFL regular season record 63 career games with 300 yards passing.
 The Jets came away with a 38–31 victory, with two long Lucas touchdowns sealing the game.
 The Jets finished the season 8–8 (including a season sweep of Miami), while the Dolphins finished the season 9–7 and made it to the second round of the playoffs; after defeating the Seattle Seahawks, 20–17, they lost handily to the Jacksonville Jaguars, 62–7.